 - FBC--PICK SIX-CRITICAL GAMES, the race to the title starts early with a bunch of tantalizing matchups.
 By Noah Trister.
 UPCOMING: 650 words, photos by 9 a.m.
 Friday, Aug.
 25.

 The Top 25 podcast is published weekly on Tuesday evenings and can be accessed via the College Football DNE blog and through your locally branded version of the DNE.
 You can also subscribe here .

 AP SPORTS EXTRA - PRESEASON POLL PAGE

 A paginated look at the preseason Top 25 is available in both AP Newsroom and AP Exchange.
 The pages look at the poll dominance of Nick Saban's Alabama in recent seasons as well as a closer look at the other teams in the top five.
 The pages are designed to be used any time before the start of the season and are available at no charge to all AP Sports subscribers.
 Contact Barry Bedlan at bbedlan(at)ap.org for more information.

 DIGITAL NEWS EXPERIENCE

-All the stories in this advisory as well as exclusive blog content, a weekly podcast and videos will be available through the College Football Digital News Experience , a fully curated digital presentation of AP's college football coverage that is anchored around the Top 25 poll.
+All the content in this advisory will be available through the College Football Digital News Experience , which is a fully curated digital presentation focused entirely on AP's college football coverage and anchored around the marquee Top 25 poll.
 The site, which is responsive to all devices, is available for free and even pays a revenue share to participating sites.
 The DNE allows for local customization of the site logo, navigation bar, highlighted teams and other features, including embeddable widgets around the poll and Latest News.
-Some examples: http://collegefootball.ap.org/lufkindailynews and http://collegefootball.ap.org/wvgazette .
-Contact Barry Bedlan at bbedlan(at)ap.org to take advantage of this free digital offering.
+Some examples: http://collegefootball.ap.org/tampabay and http://collegefootball.ap.org/newsday.
+Contact your local sales representative or Barry Bedlan at bbedlan(at)ap.org to take advantage of this free digital offering.